 There are 224 operating waterpower facilities in Ontario

-approximately 5000 MW of untapped waterpower potential has been identified in Ontario
+approximately 5000 MW of additional untapped waterpower potential has been identified

-24% of Ontario's electricity needs comes from waterpower generation
+24% of all of Ontario's electricity needs comes from waterpower generation

 How does waterpower work?